whiprandolph/bestseller/Scratch/Revolutionary Activities.md

-### 02 - How Can Whole Nations Embrace Generosity and Integrity
+### 02 - Can Whole Nations Embrace Generosity and Integrity

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #2<br/>Did you know?</div>
 </b><div class="rev-act-body">Are you surprised to learn that healthy nations have existed for millions of years, including today, where people treat each other with generosity and respect?
 Did you think that such ways of living are unrealistic?
 If so, what were some of your assumptions about people that you may now question?</div></div>